kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/05_zsh_setup/transcript.md

 You might recall I've setup autocompletion for some of these tools.
 However this is just another way of doing the same thing.

-The kubectl plugin has an extra feature, which is that it also sets up bunch of handy aliases.
+The kubectl plugin has an extra feature, which is that it also sets up a bunch of handy aliases.

 ```
 aliases | grep kubectl